cynthialmy/cynthialmy.github.io/_posts/2023-11-15-ai-product-pitfalls.md

 subtitle: "Do Not Build AI Apps like Everyone Else"
 tags: [LLM, AI, Full-Stack, OpenAI, Azure, LangChain, GPT-4]
 comments: true
+author: Cynthia Mengyuan Li
 ---

 I recently came across to an insightful piece on [Builder.io](https://www.builder.io/blog/build-ai) about the common traps in AI product development, offering a novel perspective on crafting AI applications.
 This piece struck a chord with me, particularly against the backdrop of the rapidly evolving AI landscape.

 It's common to see a trend where developers mimic existing AI products or simply overlay a language model.
 In this context, I want to highlight the potential of tools like LangChain and vector stores in creating truly valuable AI applications, rather than mere superficial replicas.